Package 'msmbayes'

 Description

-Misclassification probabilities from an msmbayes model
+Misclassification error probabilities from an msmbayes model

 Usage